NguyenAndrew/Enzyme-Cucumber-React/README.md

 1. Install jsdom as a dev dependency https://www.npmjs.com/package/jsdom
 1. In your step_definitions, you will need to use JSDOM to configure the dom. https://github.com/airbnb/enzyme/blob/master/docs/guides/jsdom.md
 Note: An example is found in the FAQ / Troubleshooting section below under "Q: ReferenceError: document is not defined"
 1. At this point, your test pasts!
-Let's now integrate enzyme
+Let's now integrate Enzyme, so we can shallow render components.
+1. Install enzyme and enzyme-adapter-react-16 as dev dependencies

 ### FAQ / Troubleshooting